Aromatherapy Massage Leeds

 Unique aromatherapy blends can be created for you or loved one after a brief consultation at the Therapy Suite in Garforth, Leeds.
 From this consultation essential oils will be selected and blended with a base oil (usually grape seed oil though others are available) and carefully bottled.
 This costs £10 per 100ml depending on the essential oils used.

 To book please call or text 07949 772713 or email email@example.com.
 I work Mondays, Tuesdays and Wednesdays morning until the evening and Saturdays until 2.30pm.

 Pulfer Holistic Therapies is based in the offices that surround a local boutique gym called Premier World Fitness.
 There is plenty of parking and you use the side door to buzz Suite 3 which is on the first floor, I will meet you at the top of the stairs.
 On your first visit please arrive no earlier than the appointment time as I may have someone in the room and the buzzer is quite loud!

-We then both sit down and go through a consultation form.
+We then sit down and go through a consultation form.
 We talk about current and passed health details – anything that may be useful to your treatment on the day.
-Then we select some oils and create a blend just for you.
+Then, we select some oils and create a blend just for you.
 You are given privacy to undress and position yourself on the massage couch with a towel for your comfort.
 I will then drape you in more towels and a blanket if required.
-When the massage begins and I will fold down the towels to uncover the area to be worked on at that time e.g. your back or legs and arms.
-You are then recovered in towels before the next area is uncovered.
+When the massage begins and I will fold down the towels uncovering the area to massaged e.g. your back.
+You will be recovered in towels before the next area is uncovered and massaged.
 This keeps your warm and comfortable.
 When it is time to turn over I hold the towels in a way that maintains your privacy.
-Your scalp may also be massaged so your hair may get some oil on it, I can limit the amount of oil applied in the head massage but I do recommend being prepared to get some oil in your hair and enjoy the wonderful feeling of a neck and scalp massage.
+Your scalp may also be massaged so your hair may get oil in it.
+It is possible to limit the amount of oil applied in the head massage but I do recommend being prepared to get some oil in your hair and enjoy the wonderful feeling of a neck and scalp massage.

 What is Aromatherapy Massage